swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 This version of the `whenLocal` API is more powerful, since it would allow accessing actor state without hops, if we extended the model to allow this.
 This would allow treating `local AnyDistributedActor` the same way as we treat any local-only actor, and can be very useful in testing.

-We would not have to wrap APIs in `whenLocal` or provide wrapper APIs that are `nonisolated` but actually invoke things on seld, like this real problem example, from implementing a Cluster "receptionist" actor where certain calls shall only be made by the "local side", however the entire actor is accessible remotely for other peers to communicate with:
+We would not have to wrap APIs in `whenLocal` or provide wrapper APIs that are `nonisolated` but actually invoke things on self, like this real problem example, from implementing a Cluster "receptionist" actor where certain calls shall only be made by the "local side", however the entire actor is accessible remotely for other peers to communicate with:

 ```swift
 distributed actor Receptionist {